 Please direct any questions about the parade contingent to Michael Leslie.

 NOTE: A growing number of groups say LGBT people are welcome, but then are subjected to something less than the affirming.
-For this reason, materials submitted will be reviewed so that appropriate LGBT affirming groups are presented to those seeking information.
+For this reason, materials submitted will be subject to review so that appropriate LGBT -affirming groups are presented to those seeking information.